AkhilSharma90/Armur-Tutorials/content/docs/SQLMap/_index.md

 ---
 title: "SQLMap"
-description: "Learn more about SQLMap"
+description: "Learn how to use SQLMap for automated SQL injection and database takeover."
 icon: "code"
 draft: false
 ---